 So who shouldn’t get a proper Christian education?
-(That’s why I like teaching at a place that educates even more laypeople than it does pastors.)
+(That’s why I liked teaching at a theological school—Regent College—that educates even more laypeople than it does pastors.)
 Yes, theological school is costly.
 But, as the old saying goes, if you think education is expensive, try ignorance.

 Okay: so far, this is what you’d expect from a guy who earns his bread at a theological school.

 So let’s recall again that lots of leaders around the world today don’t have seminary education and seem to enjoy God’s blessing.
 And that’s been true in every era of the church.